Decision Summary Prompts: 15 Templates for Memos People Actually Read

 4. RACI decision summary

 Below is a decision write-up.
-Append a RACI block that names: Responsible (drives execution), Accountable (final call), Consulted (gave input before decision), Informed (told after).
+Append a RACI block that names: Responsible (does the work), Accountable (final call — exactly one name), Consulted (two-way input before the decision), Informed (told after, one-way).
 Use one name per slot — no "the team".
 If a slot is empty, write "TBD" and flag it.

 5. Time-boxed decision

-When perfect data won’t come and you decided anyway.
+When perfect data will never arrive and you decided anyway.

 Frame this as a TIME-BOXED decision.
 Sections: (1) The decision, (2) Why now (the deadline / forcing function), (3) What we knew vs what we did not know, (4) Confidence level (low / medium / high) and why, (5) Re-evaluation trigger (specific signal or date).
 End with: "If we wait, the cost is X."